Peter Gabriel: 1965–1975: Early career and Genesis

+Gabriel continued to fight for involvement with Genesis's keyboards throughout his time with the group, and following a lengthy argument with Banks, he was allowed to play a minor keyboard part on "I Know What I Like (In Your Wardrobe)", only for this part to be left out of the mix.
+"I Know What I Like" became Genesis's first hit single, reaching number 21 in the UK Singles Chart.

 The Lamb Lies Down on Broadway (1974) was Gabriel's final studio album with Genesis.
-He devised its story of the spiritual journey of Rael, a Puerto Rican youth living in New York City, and the bizarre incidents and characters he meets on the way.
-Tensions increased during this period as Gabriel wanted to write all of the lyrics himself, and split with the band after film director William Friedkin had invited him to work on a screenplay.
-The project dissolved, and Gabriel returned to work with Genesis.
+He devised its story of the spiritual journey of Rael, a Puerto Rican youth living in New York City, and insisted upon writing all the lyrics himself, whereas on previous albums the lyrics had been divided among all the members of Genesis.
+Tensions increased during this period, and Gabriel split with the band to pursue a film project with William Friedkin, only to rejoin a week later.
 Matters were complicated further with the difficult birth of Gabriel's first daughter, resulting in periods of time away from the band.
-In the end, Gabriel was late to deliver the lyrics and relied on contributions from Banks and Rutherford.
-In the liner notes, Gabriel is credited with "experiments with foreign sounds".
-He had Brian Eno provide additional electronic effects.
+The other members complained that Gabriel was showing a lack of commitment to the band.
+Gabriel saw this as a "really unsympathetic handling of my dealing with a family crisis" and said it caused a breakdown in his relationships with the rest of Genesis; Rutherford later admitted that they had been overly fixated on their music and were very unhelpful in what must have been a difficult time for Gabriel.
+Gabriel was late to deliver the lyrics, but has denied that he was too busy to write much music for the album and relied on contributions from Banks and Rutherford.
+Banks corroborated that Gabriel was the primary composer of the Lamb songs "The Carpet Crawlers" and "The Chamber of 32 Doors" and the sole composer of "Counting Out Time".

 During a stop in Cleveland, Ohio, early into the album's tour, Gabriel informed the band of his intention to leave at its conclusion.
+Rutherford recalled that they all "could see it coming".
 Music critics often focused their reviews on Gabriel's theatrics and took the band's musical performance as secondary, which irritated the rest of the band.
 The tour ended in May 1975, after which Gabriel wrote a piece for the press on 15 August, entitled "Out, Angels Out", about his departure, his disillusion with the business, and his desire to spend time with his family.
 The news stunned fans of the group and left commentators wondering if the band could survive without him.
 His exit resulted in drummer Phil Collins reluctantly taking over on lead vocals after 400 singers were fruitlessly auditioned.